ArVID220u/vimconfig/README.md

 # vimconfig
 My vim configuration.

-Containing a .vimrc, a color scheme, and various plugins.
-Assuming pathogen present.
+Containing a .vimrc, and the contents of the .vim directory.